 - Use the College Scorecard and the Scholarship Finder to investigate schools and ways to pay for your education.

 The public relations field offers diversity and can be a challenging and rewarding career path.
-Do your homework, investigate the possibilities and remember — a career coach is available at 800-342-9647 to assist you.
+Do your homework, investigate the possibilities and contact a SECO career coach by calling Military OneSource at 800-342-9647 for additional assistance.